cnbuysal/weather-web-app/README.md

-To access the app enter the link below : https://cnbuysal-weather-application.herokuapp.com/
+To access the app click the link below :

+https://cnbuysal-weather-application.herokuapp.com/